Sumeet-katke/SurveyGram/README.md

 We would like to thank all contributors, users, and supporters of SurveyGram.
 Your feedback and contributions are invaluable to the continuous improvement of this platform.

+## Documents
+A detailed report and several other key documentations including the schematics  are included for an in-depth understanding.
+Please refer them

 ---